rust-lang-ua/rustcamp/0_basics/README.md

 - What statically typing means?
 What is a benefit of using it?
 Weak typing vs strong typing?
 Implicit / explicit?
 - What are generics and parametric polymorphism?
 Which problems do they solve?
 - What is nominative typing and structural typing?
 What is difference?
 - What are traits?
 How are they used?
 How do they compare to interfaces?
 What are an auto trait and a blanket impl?
-Uncovered type?
 What is a marker trait?
 - What are static and dynamic dispatches?
 Which should I use, and when?
 What is monomorphisation?
-- What is a crate, module and package in Rust?
+- What is a crate, a module?
 How do they differ?
 How are the used?
-What is workspace?
+What is a workspace?
 - What is cloning?
 What is copying?
 How do they compare?
-What is for trait drop?
-What is special about the trait?
+Purpose of `Drop` trait?
+What is special about it?
 - What is immutability?
-What is the benefit of using it?
+How [Rust] benefits from it?
 What is the difference between immutability and const?
 - What are move semantics?
 What are borrowing rules?
 What is the benefit of using them?
 - What is RAII?
 How is it implemented in [Rust]?
 What is the benefit of using it?
 - What are lifetimes?
 Which problems do they solve?
 Which benefits do they give?
 - What is an iterator?
 What is a collection?
 How do they differ?
 How are they used?
 - What are macros?
 Which problems do they solve?
 What is the difference between declarative and procedural macro?
-- How code is tested in [Rust]?
-Where should you put tests and why?
 - What is special about slice?
 What is layout of Rust standard data types?
 Difference between fat and thin pointers?
-- Why [Rust] has `&str` and `String` types?
-How do they differ?
+- What is the difference between `&str` and `String` types?
 When should you use them?
-Why str slice coexist with slice?
+Why `&str` slice coexist with byte slice `&[u8]`?
-- Is [Rust] OOP language?
-Is it possible to use SOLID/GRASP?
-Does it have an inheritance?
-Is Rust functional language?

 After you're done notify your lead in an appropriate PR (pull request), and he will exam what you have learned.